 I would describe myself more as somebody who spent her career talking to people about their research and trying to think about it in interesting and exciting ways.
 I’m the Managing Director at The Canadian Housing Evidence Collaborative.
 We’re this neat organization.
 We’re the central hub of capacity building as well as knowledge mobilization for the Canadian Housing Research Network.
 We helped move academic research about housing into action.
 We’re trying to get it out into the world where it can make a difference, where it can have the biggest impact possible.
 We also realize that in order to make that evidence and have ongoing creation of new academic evidence to influence policy, we’ve got to support housing researchers.
 A big part is bringing up the next generation of housing experts in Canada.

 We can’t read the elements of a successful intervention from the coefficients in a regressional model.
-Click To Tweet
+Share on XIn your spare time, do you figure skate?

 In my spare time, I am the World Masters Builder Level Figure Skating Champion in two categories.
 I do like the sparkle.